top of page

 My Approach

 After an initial meeting to get a feel for whether we can work together, I will work with you to understand your reasons for coming to counselling and establish what you hope to achieve.
-I offer unlimited counselling and suggest all clients to attend a minimum of six sessions with a review to consider whether longer term work is appropriate.
+I offer unlimited counselling and suggest clients attend a minimum of six sessions with a review to consider whether longer term work is appropriate.

 Confidentiality is critically important to counselling.
 I am registered with the ICO and am GDPR compliant.